 Water is essential for the production of steam at our steam production sites.
-In 2022, our water consumption came to approximately 73 megalitres.
+In 2023, our water consumption came to approximately 74 megalitres.
 The figure includes the water used by Auris Energiapalvelut at the customer sites subject to its environmental reporting and the water consumed at properties.
-Compared with 2021, our water consumption increased.
+Our water consumption has increased slightly compared to 2022.